-The constitutional changes which occur to the spirit during the wood aging process are the result of three specific reactions which occur on a continuous and simultaneous basis within the oak barrels used to contain the aging spirit.
+The constitutional changes which occur to the spirit during the wood aging process are the result of three specific reactions which occur on a continuous and simultaneous basis within the wooden oak barrels used to contain the aging spirit.

 1. The liquid extracts complex wood components from the oak barrels;

 2. Oxidation of extracted wood components and constituents originally present in the liquid;, and